-It is important to note that if a PD/PI is also an NIH peer-reviewer with an Individual DUNS and CCR registration, that particular DUNS number and CCR registration are for the individual reviewer only.
-These are different than any DUNS number and CCR registration used by an applicant organization.
-Individual DUNS and CCR registration should be used only for the purposes of personal reimbursement and should not be used on any grant applications submitted to the Federal Government.
+It is important to note that if a PD/PI has been assigned an Individual DUNS and CCR registration (such as those used for some NIH Peer Reviewers), that particular DUNS number and CCR registration are for the individual only.
+It is different than any DUNS number and CCR registration used by an applicant organization.
+Individual DUNS and CCR registrations should be used only for the purpose they were initially provided for and should not be used on any grant application submitted to the Federal Government.